kyverno/kyverno/README.md

 ## Inside the cluster (normal use)

-Just execute the command for creating all necesarry stuff:
+Just execute the command for creating all necesarry resources:
 `kubectl create -f definitions/install.yaml`

 In this mode controller will get TLS key/certificate pair and loads in-cluster config automatically on start.
+To check if the controller is working, find it in the list of kube-system pods:

+`kubectl get pods -n kube-system`

+The pod with controller contains **'kube-policy'** in its name.
+The STATUS column will show the health state of the controller.
+If controller doesn't start, see its logs:

+`kubectl describe pod <kube-policy-pod-name> -n kube-system`

+or

+`kubectl logs <kube-policy-pod-name> -n kube-system`

+### Troubleshuting

+**1. Pulling image from private repo**

+_This issue is always actual for now._

+If the kube-policy image is in private repo, you should probably see **ImagePullBackOff** as a STATUS of controller's pod.
+That's because cluster lacks credentials for this repo.
+To add credentials to the cluster, do the next steps:
+1. Delete previous installation:

+    `kubectl delete -f definitions/install.yaml`

+    `kubectl delete MutatingWebhookConfiguration nirmata-kube-policy-webhook-cfg`

+2. Login to docker:

+    `docker login`

+    This will create `~/.docker/config.json` file with credentials

+3. Save docker credentials to the secret:

+    `DOCKER_CREDS="$(base64 ~/.docker/config.json) -w 0"`

+    `sed "s,DOCKER_CONFIG_JSON_IN_BASE64,$DOCKER_CREDS,g" definitions/docker-registry-key.yaml > definitions/docker-creds.yaml`

+    `kubectl create -f definitions/docker-creds.yaml`

+4. Install controller again

+    `kubectl create -f definitions/install.yaml`

+**2. Taints problem when running on master node**

-If your worker node is equal to the master node, you will probably get such kind of error:
+If your worker node is equal to the master node, and controller doesn't start, you will probably see such kind of error in its logs:

 `...
 1 node(s) had taints that the pod didn't tolerate ...`

-In this case execute the command:
+To fix it execute the command:

 `kubectl taint nodes --all node-role.kubernetes.io/master-`

-and run installation command again.
+And reinstall the controller:

+`kubectl delete -f definitions/install.yaml`

+`kubectl create -f definitions/install.yaml`